-We would normally recommend that you spend about nine hours a week.
+We would normally recommend that you spend about nine hours a week studying.
 That’s three hours online, and six hours self-study (background reading, note taking, tutorial time, etc).
 However, because the Webautism course is so flexible, you’re free to work around your other commitments.
 There are also timetabled elements to the course, where we expect you to participate regularly and meet certain deadlines – but don’t worry, we’ll give you clear instructions.

 I know the course is web-based, but how ‘techie’ do I have to be?